 Using network cables, these Ethernet ports (4, 3, 2, 1) connect the Linksys Wi-Fi Router, E1000 to computers or other devices on your wired network that have Ethernet ports such as gaming consoles, HDTVs, Blu-ray Disc™ players, or printers.

 There are two (2) ways to reset the Linksys Wi-Fi Router, E1000 to its factory defaults.
-For detailed instructions on how to reset the router back to its default settings through a manual or software reset, click here.
+For detailed instructions on how to do this, click here.

 The Power port is where you connect the power adapter.
 Just unplug the power adapter to power OFF the device.